bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Release Candidate is Out!.md

 * All previously deprecated language constructs are now errors, not warnings.
 * All deprecated declarations previously generated in the byte code (such as static fields in interfaces etc) have been removed.

 Most other language changes are minor tweaks and bug fixes.
 Some highlights are given below.
-See the full list here.
+See the full list  [here](https://github.com/JetBrains/kotlin/releases/tag/build-1.0.0-rc-1036) .
 ### Annotations on delegate fields

-The new @delegate: annotation target (use-site) is now supported.
-For example, to mark the delegate object as @Transient, we can say:
+The new <code>@delegate:</code> annotation target (use-site) is now supported.
+For example, to mark the delegate object as <code>@Transient</code>, we can say:

 {% raw %}
 <p></p>